CRUD Operations

 // REGEXP

-const users = await User.find({
+const users = await sql.from(User).find({

-where: { email: { op: '$regexp', value: /^[a-z]+@example\.com$/ } }
+where: { email: { op: "$regexp", value: /^[a-z]+@example\.com$/ } },

 });